yours-org/yours-wallet/README.md

 5. **Run The Extension:** Load the extension into your browser using dev mode:

-   1. Navigate to [Chrome Extensions](chrome://extensions/) and turn on dev mode.
+   1. Navigate to <a href="chrome://extensions"> Chrome Extensions</a> and turn on dev mode.
    2. Click "Load Unpacked".
    3. Upload the production `build` folder.